Table of Contents

 Though similar in age, the two female heroines could not be more different.
 Sadie Gault is an 18-year-old Jew forced into hiding in a sewer below the street, while Ella Stepanek, a Christian, lives a comfortable life above ground in Kraków.
 They meet one day when Ella, out buying flowers, looks down to see Sadie hiding beneath the sewer grate.
 Ella lives with her stepmother who sides with the occupying Germans, but still, she decides to help Sadie.
 This brave decision becomes increasingly dangerous as the war continues.
 The two women develop a close, albeit unlikely, friendship, but the complex situation tests both in the face of overwhelming odds.

 Differing perspectives on war and life

 Sadie and Ella narrate the story in alternating chapters throughout the book.
-Each of these main characters describe their day to day lives, the people with whom they interact and their growing friendship in vivid detail.
+Each of these main characters describes their day-to-day lives, the people with whom they interact, and their growing friendship in vivid detail.